 Niagara-on-the-Lake in Niagara Region, Ontario — Central Canada (North America)

 Topics.
-This historical marker is listed in this topic list: Government & Politics.
-A significant historical date for this entry is September 17, 1792.
+This historical marker is listed in this topic list: War of 1812.
+A significant historical date for this entry is May 27, 1813.

 Location.
-43° 15.349′ N, 79° 4.185′ W. Marker is in Niagara-on-the-Lake, Ontario, in Niagara Region.
-Marker is at the intersection of King Street and Byron Street, on the right Touch for map.
-Marker is in this post office area: Niagara-on-the-Lake ON L0S 1J0, Canada.
+43° 15.718′ N, 79° 5.085′ W. Marker is in Niagara-on-the-Lake, Ontario, in Niagara Region.
+Marker is on Queen Street north of Newark Street, on the right when traveling north.
+This historical marker is located on the Canadian side of the mouth of the Niagara River, where the river empties into Lake Ontario.
+It is situated on the northwestern edge of the Niagara-on-the-Lake Golf Course.
+Touch for map.
+Marker is at or near this postal address: 454 Queen Street, Niagara-on-the-Lake ON L0S 1J0, Canada.
 Touch for directions.